ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Azure/Managed Services on Azure/Week 3 - Messaging Services/W3 - Day 1, 2 & 3 - Messaging Services, creating a service bus, subscription, topics, message life cycle, filters.md

 ### Use case for Azure Service Bus
 Each has its advantages.
 What you use, depends on your application.
 ### Queue Based Load Leveling Pattern
+messages are being generated and consumed at different paces. - This is why it's called *Queue Based Load Leveling Pattern*

+The primary purpose of the **Queue-Based Load Leveling** pattern is to act as a **buffer** between the application (the task/producer) and the service (the consumer/resource).

+The producer sends the messages as fast as it needs to, the queue then cab absorb the high amount of messages, acting as a buffer.
+Then the receiver can pull the messages at its predetermined rate.

 Email application system.
 You place marketing emails in your queue then sends them out to your email application.

-Emails are being generated and consumed at different paces. - This is why it's called *Queue Based Load Leveling Pattern*
 ### Competing Consumer Pattern
 Multiple consumers/receivers of queue which will pick up messages in parallel from the queue and process them.
 This way you can process even more messages.